-Target time for data to be stored on SSDs before release from the SSDs to an object store.
+The target time for data to be stored on SSDs before releasing from the SSDs to an object-store.

-The deletion of the SSD copy of data which has been tiered to the object store.
+The deletion of the SSD copy of data that has been tiered to the object-store.

-The creation of an SSD copy of data stored on object store only.
+The creation of an SSD copy of data stored only on the object-store.

-A mode of the Weka software which has been installed and is running, but has not been attached to a cluster.
+A mode of the Weka software that has been installed and is running, but has not been attached to a cluster.